sdhingra/first_app/README.markdown

 == Welcome to Rails

+This is part of the small steps that i am going to take to reach to my ultimate goals :)

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.